j5155/Documentation/src/examples/auto.md

 # Example Auto
-This is an example auto taken from the [Pedro Pathing Beginner Quickstart](https://github.com/Pedro-Pathing-Projects/Beginner-Quickstart)
+This is an example auto taken from the [Quickstart](https://github.com/Pedro-Pathing/Quickstart)

 It serves as a **template** for an Into the Deep Bucket Side autonomous, and it scores a neutral preload and then grabs 3 from the spike marks and scores them before parking.
-It can also be viewed [here](https://github.com/Pedro-Pathing/Quickstart/blob/master/TeamCode/src/main/java/pedroPathing/examples/ExampleBucketAuto.java) on Github
+It can be viewed [here](https://github.com/Pedro-Pathing/Quickstart/blob/master/TeamCode/src/main/java/pedroPathing/examples/ExampleBucketAuto.java) on Github

 ```java
 package pedroPathing.examples;